LuckyNgobeni/LuckyNgobeni/README.md

 ### Data Science and Analytics Project

-### Bridging the Gap between Business intelligence and Data sciece - Business Data Science
+### Bridging the Gap between Business Intelligence and Data Science - Business Data Science

 ### 📌Overview
 This project analyzes transactional data to evaluate transaction volumes, enabling insights into demand patterns and revenue growth.